Of Commerce, Counsel & the Coin

 The system is already trying to capture Bitcoin

-The approval of spot Bitcoin ETFs in January 2024 was sold to retail investors as legitimation, an institutional embrace, a coming-of-age.
-The honest reading is rather closer to vassalisation.
-The function of the ETFs is not to let retail in.
-It is to extract Bitcoin from self-custody into institutional pools where it can be lent, rehypothecated, and in the next liquidity crisis margin-called into consolidated wallets held by the same Big Three asset managers that own everything else.
+The approval of spot Bitcoin ETFs in January 2024 was sold to retail investors as legitimation, an institutional embrace, a coming-of-age, though the honest reading is rather closer to vassalisation.
+The function of the ETFs, beneath the talk of letting retail in, is to extract Bitcoin from self-custody into institutional pools where it can be lent, rehypothecated, and in the next liquidity crisis margin-called into consolidated wallets held by the same Big Three asset managers that own everything else.

-The ETFs are the first front.
-The Bitcoin-treasury company model is the second: publicly traded balance-sheet vehicles that hold the asset on behalf of shareholders, with the stock held in turn, majority-institutional, by BlackRock, Vanguard, and State Street.
-In any crisis worth the name, these become the very honeypots that the early adopters had organised their entire monetary lives around avoiding.
+The ETFs are only the first front.
+The second is the Bitcoin-treasury company model, publicly traded balance-sheet vehicles that hold the asset on behalf of shareholders while the stock is held in turn, majority-institutional, by BlackRock, Vanguard, and State Street; in any crisis worth the name, these become the very honeypots that the early adopters had organised their entire monetary lives around avoiding.

-The stablecoin rails are the third front.
-The 2025 GENIUS Act licenses JPMorgan and its peers to issue dollar-denominated tokens on surveillance rails with built-in freeze functions; JPMorgan has subsequently applied to issue Bitcoin-backed bonds.
-The sequence is unmistakable.
-The machine cannot print Bitcoin.
-So it is printing Bitcoin paper instead, and quietly persuading the public that the paper is the same as the asset.
+The third front is the stablecoin rails.
+The 2025 GENIUS Act licenses JPMorgan and its peers to issue dollar-denominated tokens on surveillance rails with built-in freeze functions, and JPMorgan has subsequently applied to issue Bitcoin-backed bonds.
+The sequence is unmistakable: a machine that cannot print Bitcoin has set about printing Bitcoin paper instead, and persuading the public, by increments, that the paper is the same as the asset.

 The playbook

-The practical instructions on this subject have, over the past several years, acquired the comforting cadence of a catechism.
-They have not changed because there is, in essence, nothing to change.
-Four rules of refusal, and one of construction.
+The practical instructions on this subject have, over the past several years, acquired the comforting cadence of a catechism, and they have not changed because there is, in essence, nothing to change: four rules of refusal, and one of construction.

 The Self-Custody Playbook